Why Study Health Informatics in Maryland?

 Online & Campus Based - Visit Website

-Hood College offers a Master of Science in Health Informatics, a hybrid program that integrates data science with health information systems.
-This 30-credit program is designed for professionals in clinical, administrative, or research roles, meeting CAHIIM standards.
-It combines computer science, statistics, management, and healthcare coursework, making it ideal for individuals in nursing, public health, or data science.
-The program stands out for its affordability, featuring competitive tuition rates, scholarships, and a $1,000 annual discount for local residents.
-With expert faculty and small class sizes, students receive personalized learning.
-Located in Frederick, MD, the college provides easy access to Baltimore and Washington, D.C., offering vast career opportunities in the rapidly growing health informatics field.
+Hood College's Master of Science in Health Informatics is a 30-credit hybrid program meeting CAHIIM standards, combining data science with health information systems.
+Designed for clinical, administrative, or research professionals, it integrates computer science, statistics, management, and healthcare coursework.
+The program emphasizes affordability with competitive tuition, scholarships, and a $1,000 annual discount for local residents.
+Expert faculty provide personalized attention in small classes.
+Located in Frederick, MD, it offers easy access to Baltimore and Washington, D.C., enhancing career opportunities.
+No entrance exam is required for this master's program.

 Master's - Master of Science in Health Informatics